Scioto County Court Records

 Are Court Records Public in Scioto County?

 Ohio law establishes a broad presumption that court records are open to the public.
 Section 149.43 of the Ohio Revised Code — the Ohio Public Records Act — requires that records maintained by public offices, including courts, be available for inspection and copying.
-The Rules of Superintendence for the Courts of Ohio, particularly Rules 44 through 47, further define court records and govern their accessibility.
+The Rules of Superintendence for the Courts of Ohio, particularly Rules 44 through 47, further define court records and govern how they can be accessed.

 Rule 44 classifies court records into two categories.
-Case documents encompass all materials created or collected in connection with a case, including pleadings, motions, exhibits, orders, judgments, witness statements, and evidence.
-Administrative documents relate to a court’s fiscal operations, personnel matters, internal policies, and management activities.
+Case documents include all materials created or collected in connection with a case — pleadings, motions, exhibits, orders, judgments, witness statements, and evidence.
+Administrative documents cover a court's fiscal operations, personnel matters, internal policies, and management activities.
 Rule 45 affirms the presumption of public access to both categories, consistent with the statutory framework.

 Records generally open to the public include: